DaDasStudios/E-commerce-Aliexpress-clone/README.md

 This project joins all the main concepts of a **e-commerce** real project:

 * A custom CSS for a better management of the styles in order to clone the apperience of _Aliexpress_ exactly like it looks like
-* The folder structure is oriented to a real project, so that is made up of a recursive structe inside the folders
+* The folder structure is oriented to a real project, so that is made up of a recursive structure inside the folders
 * An interactive and dynamic GUI with a bunch of componenets separed by folders according their type
 * Usage of __Typescript__ in order to avoid type-errors and, instead handle the data-flow of the project properly
 * Consuming a **REST API** to get the products attributes like it was a common e-commerce webpage